Performance Details

 Jacob Irons is co-director of the Whistling Shrimp Improv Comedy Troupe and recently performed as Mitch in A Streetcar Named Desire by Tennessee Williams, Ken in Rumors by Neil Simon, and Orpheus in eurydice by Sarah Ruhl on campus.
 Other recent credits include Boy in The Makeout Session by Meghan Covington (Glass Ceiling Breakers 2025), Balthazar/Servant in Romeo and Juliet, Flute in A Midsummer Night’s Dream, and Sir Theo the Punctual in Marian, or The True Tale of Robin Hood by Adam Szymkowicz (River’s Edge Theatre Company).
 He grew up acting and improvising at TheaterO in Ossining, NY.

-Cortney "CJ" Johnson
+Cortney Johnson

 CJ (she/they) is an educator and actor at heart.
 They work at the Center for Teaching Innovation at Cornell University and participate in as much theatre as possible.
 CJ has performed in numerous productions with the Ithaca Shakespeare Company; favorite roles include Antipholus of Ephesus in The Comedy of Errors and Stephano in The Tempest.
 They are excited to be part of something a bit more modern!
 CJ holds a BA in Theatre Performance from Chapman University and a PhD in Educational Studies from the University of Alabama at Birmingham.